jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 hadoop version
 ```

-You should be able to see some output like
+You should be able to see some output like:
 ```bash
 Hadoop 2.7.3
 Subversion https://git-wip-us.apache.org/repos/asf/hadoop.git -r baa91f7c6bc9cb92be5982de4719c1c8af91ccff